mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue where selecting a custom status from Recent statuses used the original expiration time.
  - Fixed an issue that caused a gap to appear on the left-hand side in products using the team sidebar.
  - Fixed an issue where moving up or down in the channel switcher didn’t work as expected when Global Threads was in the background.
- - Fixed an issue where clicking Enter opened the onboarding tutorial tip.
+ - Fixed an issue where pressing ENTER opened the onboarding tutorial tip.
  - Fixed an issue where some permission checkboxes had been moved to different categories in the System Console.
  - Fixed an issue where a blank screen occurred upon leaving a currently open unread channel with the channel unread grouping enabled.
  - Fixed an issue related to disabling and re-enabling Custom Terms of Service.
- - Fixed an issue where hannel links on hover overlapped the channels menus.
+ - Fixed an issue where channel links on hover overlapped the channels menus.
  - Fixed the positioning of the post menu in mobile web view.
- - Fixed an issue where closing the keyboard shortcut modal by "ctrl/cmd + /" didn’t work.
+ - Fixed an issue where closing the keyboard shortcut modal by "CTRL/CMD + /" didn’t work.
  - Fixed an issue where the channel keyboard navigation was broken in the Threads view.

 ### Known Issues